arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 > load `lib/raport/PL/X123/products.rb`.

 Knowing that we felt fully confident to remove the initializer with its mysterious `require_dependency` litany and switch to Zeitwerk.
-It went smoothly.
+It went very smoothly and NameErrors never appeared again.
 ___
 Anyway, from now on, I will always be suspicious when I see capitalized file names in the codebase.